Color B&W

 protected by this bundle

-of nails, screws and wood
+of nails, screws 'n wood

 Thinkin' "this is gonna be one to remember